carltonj2000/react-firestore/README.md

 - add error handling, via try/catch, to all firebase access
   - one case is when user login fails

+## Commands

+- `firebase login` - login to firebase
+- `firebase init` - select hosting and function not firestore
+- `firebase deploy --only functions` - don't deploy client app only functions

 ## History

 The code in this repository is based on the following.